All the key things you need to know about us in a one page summary.

-The nine routes are supported by a handful of central services that provide a national framework, such as standards and services, where economies of scale or specialist expertise mean it makes sense to provide these from a central point, servicing their customers, the routes.
+The nine routes are supported by central services that provide a national framework, such as standards and services, where economies of scale or specialist expertise mean it makes sense to provide these from a central point, servicing their customers, the routes.

 Our nine routes

-While the routes are the operational heart of Network Rail, the company’s new ‘matrix’ structure is designed to ensure that they are supported by a national framework through five central services that serve the routes as effectively as possible, offering specialist services and advice, delivering economies of scale and providing the ‘glue’ to ensure the nine routes function as a coherent network and are greater than the sum of their parts.
+While the routes are the operational heart of Network Rail, our matrix structure is designed to ensure that they are supported by a central national framework.
+The framework offers specialist services and advice, delivering economies of scale and providing the ‘glue’ to ensure the nine routes function as a coherent network and are greater than the sum of their parts.